Quistar-LAB/TreeAnarchy/README.md

 Anyways, these codes are open to the public, as its a hobby of mine.
 If you wish to contribute to the codes, please join in.

 IMPORTANT!!
 As always, create a new save!!!
 This mod creates a new version of saved datas.
-Original mod formats are supported, but then are saved into the new format.
+Original mod formats loading are supported, but then are saved into the new format.